vijaychandra1910/OCTANET_JULY-ToDo-webApp/README.md

 Description:

 This repository contains the work I completed during my internship at Octanet Pvt.
-Ltd. from 02/07/2024.
+Ltd. from 18/07/2024.

 Features:

 - Responsive Design
-- Exploring card
 - Hover effect
+-can add or delete new task
 Technologies Used:

 - HTML